flatironinstitute/sciware/17_FICluster/main.md

   - Represent your whole run in a short period of time
   - eg: a couple of iterations instead of 1000s of them
   - Use a production run configuration
-- Be wary of "toy benchmarks":
+- Start small, but be wary of "toy benchmarks":
   - They might benefit from requiring less memory, I/O, ...
   - If possible run with your real problem, but not to completion!